Skip to main content

 There are many challenges in medical malpractice litigation, two of which center on the importance of a medical expert.

 Second, you cannot have a medical malpractice case without having an expert witness willing to provide testimony on your behalf.
-That testimony must establish to a reasonable degree of professional certainty what the standard of care is and that your doctor breached it.
-That qualified medical professional typically must practice in the same specialty as the doctor you are suing.
+Expert testimony must establish to a reasonable degree of professional certainty what the standard of care is and that your doctor breached it.
+Qualified medical professionals typically must practice in the same specialty as the doctor you are suing.
 They can be hard to find.

 What Can You Recover?